joelc1225/I4NI/README.md

 # I4NI

-Documentation, notes, and scratch work can be found in the [I4NI-docs](git@github.com:joelc1225/I4NI-docs.git) repo.
+Documentation, notes, and scratch work can be found in the [wiki](https://github.com/joelc1225/I4NI/wiki).